 Preparing for Court

-During the court proceedings, present your case clearly and concisely.
-Stick to the facts and avoid emotional arguments.
-The judge will look at the evidence presented and make a ruling based on the law and the information provided.
+When you’re in court, present your side clearly.
+Be straight to the point.
+Stick only to the facts.
+Don’t get emotional in your arguments.
+The judge will examine the evidence you present carefully and make a ruling based on the law and the information provided.

 Conclusion